BigFatPony/Life-Sim/README.md

 ⌂Children
 ⌂Switching between political events and actor events ⌂War
+⌂Making the user decide on a random or custom game

 In progress:
 ⌂Figure out how to add randomised ACTIVE events
 ⌂More detailed lives
 ⌂More unique lives
-⌂Making the user decide on a random or custom game
+⌂Changing text files to a better file format

 #Figure out a way to not fuck this program up while trying to solve an issue :)